 It is of note that global grading system and lesion (papule, pustule, comedone) counts are equally reproducible methods of grading inflammatory acne which significantly contributes to follow up of any regimen to control comedones.

 Mild form: Comedones, whiteheads and blackheads, few papules or pustules seen.
 An open comedone is defined as a non-inflamed follicular opening containing a keratotic plug that appear black, a blackhead .
 The closed comedone, whitehead, contains less compact keratinous material and has a narrow follicular orifice .
 Topical agents are indicated only.
 Benzoyl peroxide, topical clindamycin, topical erythromycin, or a combination could be used.

 Moderate acne: Papules and pustules frequently seen, One nodule may be occasionally found.
 Topical as well as systemic agents, if no response withing eight weeks, may be started.
 Topical tretinoin or adapalene, systemic tetracyclin are most frequently used.

 Severe: Nodules and cysts commonly found.
 Even presence of a few of these type categorized as severe.
-Presence of cysts requires treatment with systemic agents such as isotretinoin (first line) or anti-androgenic agents even though some more recent studies suggest a trial of topical treatments.
+Presence of cysts requires treatment with systemic agents such as isotretinoin (first line) or anti-androgenic agents even though some more recent studies suggest a trial of topical treatments as initial approach has been associated with more frequent treatment failures.
 Scarring can be counted as severe acne.

 Effect of lauric acid against Propionicbacterium. acnes has been demonstrated.
 See resolution of inflammation on the right after injection of lauric acid into the skin.
 On the left the skin is not treated with lauric acid .